Negotiations in Atlantic Canada

 In January 2019, a Mi’kmaq, Prince Edward Island and Canada Framework Agreement was signed by all parties which establishes a process for the parties to discuss and advance Mi'kmaq Aboriginal and Treaty rights

 In September 2008, the Mi'gmaq of Québec, the Province of Québec and Canada signed the Niganita'suatas'gl Ilsutagann Agreement (NI).
 The NI is an Umbrella Agreement which establishes a results-oriented process to discuss issues of mutual concern with a view of reaching a Framework Agreement.
 In June 2012, the parties signed a Consultation Agreement which establishes a streamlined, one-window process through which federal and provincial governments can consult the Mi'gmaq in Québec.

-The Mi'kmaq and Maliseet of New Brunswick, the Province of New Brunswick and Canada are involved in tripartite exploratory discussions.
+The Mi'kmaq, Wolastoqey, and Peskotomuhkati of New Brunswick, the Province of New Brunswick and Canada are involved in tripartite exploratory discussions.
 These discussions are currently focused on setting up a tripartite process that would address issues of mutual concern, including Aboriginal and treaty rights and self-government.